hypermodern-python/website/docs/chapter02.md

 The session will run on the same Python interpreter as Nox itself.
 ```

+As it stands, the `noxfile.py` has a subtle problem:
 If you run the `tests` session on its own,
 your working directory will be littered with data files
 waiting to be processed by `coverage combine`.